kenjennings/Amiga-TLPatch-2.04/README.md

 # Amiga-TLPatch-2.04
 Tool to update the exception text in the Amiga translator library improving text to speech pronunciation

-Originally submitted to Aminet Christmas 1994.
+Originally submitted to Aminet on Christmas 1994.

+Aminet field | Description

 Short:        Patch WB 2.04 translator.library
 Author:       Kenneth Jennings